How to get a clean, healthy face: Your ultimate skincare FAQ

 Regardless of acne, here's a proven fact: What you eat (and drink) matters.
 Antioxidants and hydration are good for your skin!

 - Antioxidants help reduce or eliminate free radicals, which can cause damage to your cells.
 Food rich in antioxidants include many fruits (especially berries), red beans, and fresh vegetables including dark, leafy greens.
 Here's a WebMD list of 20 good candidates, and an even bigger list from Best Health magazine with more veggie suggestions.

 - Hydration works even better from the inside than from the outside – it keeps your cells more flexible and makes them resist damage.

 So eat healthy natural foods and drink water like your doctor says.
 Your face will thank you.

 Exfoliation means removing dead skin cells from the surface.
 This reveals the younger, healthier cells underneath.

 Here's how your skin works.
 Your body makes new skin cells at its lower level, which is called the dermis.
-The new gradually push upwards toward the upper level, the epidermis.
-The older cells on the surface gradually die.
-Eventually they fall (or 'slough', pronounced like 'sluff') off, revealing fresh new living skin cells underneath.
+The new cells gradually push upwards toward the upper level, the epidermis.
+The older cells on the surface gradually die, and eventually they fall off, revealing the fresh, new, living skin cells underneath.

 Exfoliation aims to speed up that natural process.
-If you do it correctly, it leaves you with healthier and happier looking skin, and makes moisturizing more effective.
+If you do it correctly, exfoliation leaves you with healthier and happier looking skin, and makes moisturizing more effective.

 Most common exfoliation problem: Overdoing it!